 Yes, there was a time before dating apps like Scruff, Planetromeo, and Grindr.
 Back in 2003, two Cuban guys met each other through an online messenger.
 Chris is 41 years old and happily together with his 17 years older partner Gus.
 For them, their journey together has just begun.

 “We are a Chris and Gus, a Cuban couple who met through Yahoo Messenger back in 2003.
-We used to live in Havana before we left our home country to the adventure of our lifetime.
-Always keeping in mind that life is a one-way trip, we initiated our journey as a gay couple in 2005 when we decided to leave Cuba in order to discover the real world out there.
-Bolivia was our ‘stopover’ for almost two years before we happily arrived into – what we thought it was – our final destination: The United States of America.
+We used to live in Havana before we left our home country for the adventure of our lifetime.
+Always keeping in mind that life is a one-way trip, we initiated our journey as a gay couple in 2005 when we decided to leave Cuba to discover the real world out there.
+Bolivia was our ‘stopover’ for almost two years before we happily arrived into – what we thought it was – our final destination: The United States of America.”

 “We are a true example for all those couples who think that age gap might be a barrier for a relationship.
 And our answer is: No!
 It definitely isn’t a barrier at all!
-And, by the way, the height difference isn’t an issue either (6′ 6″ vs. 5′ 2” = 1,83m vs. 1,52m).
-We are able to do and experience everything together, just like that.
+And, by the way, the height difference isn’t an issue either (6′ 6″ vs. 5′ 2” = 1,83 m vs. 1,52 m).
+We can do and experience everything together, just like that.
 Not long after we arrived in the US, we discovered that the world was much bigger than ‘just’ North America.
-And here we are enjoying unique travel experiences like the Norwegian Fjords, watching the northern lights late in the evening while laying back at Mývatn Nature Baths in Iceland, and walking through the Cotswolds in England like in a fairy tale.
+And here we are enjoying unique travel experiences like the Norwegian Fjords, watching the northern lights late in the evening while laying back at Mývatn Nature Baths in Iceland, and walking through the Cotswold in England like in a fairy tale.
 And we have much more to discover!
 Our next continent?
 Antarctica!”